-- Photographs taken in the surgery form part of the clinical record which is subject to Data Protection Regulation - Obtaining consent to share images online within a closed group - The alternatives to using the camera on your mobile or hand phone
+Photographs taken in the surgery form part of the clinical record which is subject to Data Protection Regulation ost people have a mobile phone; sometimes more than one.
+With the increasing use of social media and competition amongst manufacturers, mobile phones are now equipped with high resolution digital cameras.
+How often would it be useful to take a photograph of a patient's teeth using our own mobile?

+Obtaining consent to share images online within a closed group

+The alternatives to using the camera on your mobile or hand phone